mortonl/zebra-label-generator/README.md

   - Validate new lines are only present in element content that supports it
     - Text Block
     - PDF 414 Barcode
-  - Check for characters not in the specified encoding
+  - Check for characters not in the specified encoding ASCII page 1332
 - Blank line element
+- Table
+  - Rows
+  - Columns
+  - Cells
+  - Alignment
+  - Borders
+  - Padding
+  - Spacing
+  - Row/Column Spacing
+  - Row/Column Height
+  - Row/Column Width

+- Dynamic Positioning
+  - Offset
+  - Margins
+    - use ^FT for aligning based on bottom instead of ^FO for top
+    - pages 1370 – 1373
+    - vertical and reverse field printing

+- Font size validation – page 1336 – 1341
+- Font size from point size helpers
+- underlined text?

+- Create Templates rather than format each time
+- Store fonts and images on the printer

 ## Getting Started